 Handle the media in an appropriate manner (as assigned by the SM).

-Be able to complete an ASRC map problem defined as follows.
-Given a search scenario, an ASRC OPSKIT, the ASRC IS/SM-IV member must be able to complete an accurate Strategy Map using ASRC and ICS symbols.
+Be able to complete an ASRC map problem defined as follows; given a search scenario and an ASRC OPSKIT, the ASRC IS/SM-IV member must be able to complete an accurate Strategy Map using ASRC and ICS symbols.
 The IS/SM-IV member must then use the map to:

 Use the Task Assignment Procedure to generate a set of appropriate tasks to complete the initial strategy with the given resources;